Electric Vehicles

 The factors driving the adoption of electric vehicles among fleets fall under two major categories — external factors and internal motivations.

-The biggest external factor pushing fleets to switch to electric trucks is reducing carbon emissions.
+The biggest external factor pushing fleets to switch from diesel trucks to electric trucks is reducing carbon emissions.
 This could stem from a company’s own initiative to go green or to comply with government regulations.
+Many governments worldwide are implementing stricter emissions standards to combat climate change and reduce greenhouse gases and fossil fuels.
+Policies such as low-emission zones and encouraging the use of zero-emission trucks are encouraging fleet operators to transition to electric trucks.

 While there are fleet companies that are showing a growing consciousness about their impact on the environment, the adoption of electric vehicles in this sector would speed up knowing how the switch would affect their bottom line.
 As explained by Gio Sordoni, COO and co-founder of Thor Trucks, “We don’t expect anyone to buy electric trucks because they’re worried about the environment or because they want to be nice.
 The beauty of these trucks is that fleets will be making the decision to deploy them based on bottom-line dollars and cents.
 There is a strong economic argument for the use of battery-electric trucks today.”

 The initial numbers are promising.
-According to digital transformation advisory firm ARC, electric vehicles record lower per-mile energy costs versus traditional trucks that run on petrol in 3 of the key markets with the highest electrification among fleets: Europe, China, and the United States.
+According to digital transformation advisory firm ARC, electric cars record lower per-mile energy costs versus traditional commercial vehicles that run on gas in three of the key markets with the highest electrification among fleets: Europe, China, and the United States.

 Everything considered, it seems like fleets are moving toward an electric-powered future.
 Now the question is, how is this going to affect fleet management?